FNCS/FNCS-Tutorial/demo-two-simulators/README.md

 In this directory you will find only a few files since our simulators are rather simple.
-You will find the necessary ZPL files that each simulator needs to pass information to the FNCS2 library during initialization.
+You will find the necessary ZPL files that each simulator needs to pass information to the FNCS library during initialization.
 There is also a handy script file for starting the co-simulation [run.sh](run.sh).
 All runtime files will be described in detail next.